sib-swiss/SPARQL_course/docs/gba1.md

 	1    "Lysosomal acid glucosylceramidase"
 	```

+There are in fact several names, with time this protein has accumulated a lot of aliases.

 <br>
-### SELECT and ORDER which reactions are catalyzed by this enzyme?
+### SELECT and ORDER
+**Which reactions are catalyzed by this enzyme?**

 **Exercise:** Using the `up:catalyzedReaction` predicate, get the reactions catalyzed by GBA1.